 Don’t forget the early importance of design and UX research

-As an addition to product marketing, I’d strongly recommend bringing a designer onto the team early on if you’re deploying a PLG motion, either full-time or as a freelancer in the beginning.
+As an addition to focusing on content and product marketing, I’d strongly recommend bringing a designer onto the team early on if you’re deploying a PLG motion, either full-time or as a freelancer in the beginning.
 UI/UX and design are absolutely crucial for creating the best possible product experience, especially as the product is your #1 sales rep. Hire a UX designer before a business development person.
 I see time and time again in early-stage PLG startups how design is imperative but undervalued.
 You will get more leverage faster by having a top-notch designer involved early on.

 🏟️ PLG = Community